antoniputra/ngeblog/readme.md

 # Ngeblog

-It's a quick start to have a simple **Blogging System** for your existing or brand-new Laravel application.
-Ngeblog provides a simple and elegant admin panel built with Vue and DaisyUI as an SPA App.
+It helps you to quickly set up a simple **Blogging System** for your existing or brand-new Laravel application.
+Ngeblog provides a simple and elegant admin panel built with `Vue` and `Daisy UI` as a **Modern SPA App**.

 ### Features

 - BlogPost with [Tiptap Editor](https://tiptap.dev).
 - Tagging feature.
-- Dashboard for summary information.
+- Dashboard.
+- Starter Page.
 - and more...

 ### Screenshot